 Quality Assurance (QA), like every aspect of software development today, is evolving.
 Traditionally, the idea of QA and the processes around it come from trade and artisanal contract work and early manufacturing.
 In contract work, the concept evolved to ensure the final work product for a client met their original requirements.
 In manufacturing, QA was a process applied at the end of a manufacturing line to assure that every individual item was of the same quality and as specified.
 In both cases, the problem was similar – ensure the product fulfilled its promise – whether it was a one-off project or one item in a continuous flow of things just like it.

 When the idea of QA was formally applied to software development – the same general concept was followed.
 The QA process was controlled by a QA Department – a separate entity in IT – alongside Software Development, and IT Operations.
 In the flow of software development, QA is not, strictly speaking, just formal testing.
-Testing may be a part of QA operations to determine the quality of work, but testing can and does occur in many different parts of the development process through to production.
+Testing maybe a part of QA operations to determine the quality of work, but testing can and does occur in many different parts of the development process through to production.
 QA is meant to assess if resulting work products fit their purpose as required and if the work process itself is free of mistakes and rework, even if the final product meets requirements.

 When a QA process is applied as the final step in application development, before an app is released for production, a natural tension is built up.
 If QA determines that the product does not meet requirements, it will result in project delays and rework.
 The question becomes, “When will the work be done?”
-It could also result in the recognition of failure for a project if the remaining time and budget are too limited to achieve required results.
+It could also result in the recognition of failure for a project if the remaining time and budget are too limited to achieve the required results.
 With these issues in mind, many times QA is forced to overlook significant problems that are not considered to be “show stoppers.”
 In these situations, “technical debt” increases throughout the project when issues are recognized that cannot be addressed.
 In hierarchical organizations, because of the pressures, it made sense to keep QA separate from development to maintain independence and autonomy from other elements of software development and IT.
 It was thought that an independent QA group could be located anywhere, and was better off if they were not under the thumb of other entities that could pressure QA to step away from the mission.

 The evolution of QA began as waterfall-based project management began to fade with the rise of lean, agile, DevOps and similar methodologies that rely on less detailed initial requirements and short, incremental development cycles.
 The basic idea behind these methodologies is that the client or product owner is able to see the working product much sooner in the process, as it evolves through development.
-This gives the product owner more confidence that the end product will meet their needs and the opportunity to change direction during development to achieve new goals or take advantage of information learned during review of work.
-But, that also puts stress on QA because in these methodologies, the requirements can be ever-shifting, evolving – especially in DevOps groups where apps are under continuous development by dedicated teams.
+This gives the product owner more confidence that the end product will meet their needs and the opportunity to change direction during development to achieve new goals or take advantage of information learned during a review of work.
+But, that also puts stress on QA because, in these methodologies, the requirements can be ever-shifting, evolving – especially in DevOps groups where apps are under continuous development by dedicated teams.

 In these situations, a traditional, independent QA group would create a wall that would prevent incremental or continuous development processes from being successful.
 All the benefits of incremental development cycles are lost when a problem is brought forward at the end or near the end of a major phase or a project.
-This evolution of software development methodologies has caused QA to “shift left” to cover both the start of a project to ensuring the work process is led by the recognition of quality throughout and that evolving requirements are managed so they continue to meet organizational and user needs and not spiral out of control under time and budget constraints.
+This evolution of software development methodologies has caused QA to “shift left” to cover both the start of a project to ensure the work process is led by the recognition of quality throughout and that evolving requirements are managed so they continue to meet organizational and user needs and not spiral out of control under time and budget constraints.
 The rise of combined teams under DevOps, also means that testing for bugs and quality are fully integrated throughout the development process so that as work is incrementally released, it will continue to meet QA requirements without stopping or creating rework loops that would lower productivity.

 So, in summary, what is happening to QA today?